How Many Users Does Bluesky Have? 28+ Bluesky Stats (2023)

 Contents

-• According to data from Bluesky's API, it currently has over 2.2 million users.
+According to the latest data from Bluesky, it currently has over 23.1 million users.

-• In early July, about 4 months after launching, the Bluesky app reached 1 million installs.
-40% of installs are from the U.S. alone.
+About 4 months after launching, the Bluesky app reached 1 million installs.
+40% of installs were from the U.S. alone.

-• Users have created a total of over 94 million posts on Bluesky.
+Users have created over 671 million posts on Bluesky.

-Sources: The New Yorker, CNBC, Similarweb1, Similarweb2, Ars Technica, Twexit, Bluesky, TechCrunch
+Sources: The New Yorker, CNBC, Ars Technica, Twexit, Bluesky, TechCrunch, Statista

 How many users does Bluesky have?